mkjl-8/chat-space/README.md

 ### Association
 - has_many :groups_users
-- has_many :group,through::groups_users
+- has_many :groups,through::groups_users
-- has_many :comment
+- has_many :comments

 ## groupテーブル